Open-world evaluations for measuring frontier AI capabilities

 + Broad knowledge assessment, scalable, reproducible

-Low construct validity; users rarely interact with models via multiple-choice.
+Multiple-choice format is artificial; users rarely interact with models this way.
 Increasingly saturated for frontier models.

 Open-ended chat